 We've made a couple of mentions of handheld tuners, so it's best to know exactly what they are if you're thinking about Ford Mustang tuning.
-Initially, handheld tuners were only available to factory service centers to provide minor tuning adjustments.
-But in recent years, aftermarket tuning manufacturers have begun to produce their own versions – giving drivers a chance to upload custom tuning programs that can adjust spark and timing for maximum performance.
+Initially, handheld tuners were only available to factory service centers for minor tuning adjustments.
+But in recent years, aftermarket tuning manufacturers have begun to produce their own Mustang GT tuners – giving drivers a chance to upload custom tuning programs that can adjust spark and timing for maximum performance.
 Handheld tuners are the most popular option for tuning, and for a good reason.
-They're convenient, easy to use and able to hold up to three custom tunes at a time.
+They're convenient, easy to use and can hold up to three custom tunes at a time.

 How Does Ford Mustang Tuning Affect Your Warranty?

 Unfortunately, having a tuned Mustang will void your powertrain's warranty.
 This is a big reason why some people prefer to stick with their stock parts and opt not to tune their vehicles.